 The Supreme Court is debating whether and how to determine if requesting religious accommodation might be “gaming the system” by invoking new methods of exercising religion or simply a person exhibiting religious beliefs for the first time.

+What happened?
 John H. Ramirez was sentenced to death in 2009.
 The Supreme Court delayed Ramirez’s execution to review his claim that he is being denied the right to freely exercise his religion because the state denied his request for a spiritual adviser to lay hands on him and/or pray aloud in the execution chamber, either before or during the execution.
 The state claims that the restrictions are necessary to ensure the execution is carried out smoothly.

 What could this mean for others?